31 May Never negotiate with a bully

 “Let’s call Rebecca,” I said to break through the panic.

 Rebecca explained how the owner of the company recruited her for months.
 And she had been clear what she needed to accept a job with his company.

 He agreed to all of it.
-Then he gave her an offer letter after she started with none of these things.
+Then, after she had already started, he gave her an offer letter with none of these things.